Scorecard |

 | |

-| A gentle dogleg to the left.
-The
+| A gentle dogleg to the left with the downhill second & third shots.

-makes it play substantially longer.
-The second shot must be strategically placed
+The second shot must be strategically placed as a series of bunkers down

-as a series of bunkers down the middle split this into a double fairway.
-Going
+the middle split this into a double fairway.
+Going left will leave an easier

-left will leave an easier chip for the third shot, but going right to the wider
+chip for the third shot, but going right to the wider part of the fairway

-part of the fairway will force you into a harder approach over deep bunkers. |
+will force you into a harder approach over deep bunkers. |

 | |